c-mundi/arctic-cyclones-cesm2le/README.md

 # arctic-cyclones-cesm2le
-Software files for Mundi et al., 2025 (Geophysical Research Letters) python scripts used for data analysis and plotting
+Software files for Mundi et al., 2025: python scripts used for data analysis and plotting
+Have Impacts of Intense Arctic Cyclones on Summer Sea Ice Reached a Maximum?
+(Geophysical Research Letters)
 Contact: Claire Mundi, mundi@wisc.edu

 CONTAINS: